 4. Click Add+.
 Here you can select the on-premises Exchange users you want to migrate to Office 365.
 Click Add, then OK, and then Next.

-6. Ensure that your on-premises Exchange Server (FDQN) is listed on the Confirm the migration endpoint page, and click Next.
+6. Ensure your on-premises Exchange Server (FDQN) is listed on the Confirm the migration endpoint page, and click Next.

 7. Create a migration batch on the Move configuration page by providing the required details; click Next in the end.